OnionUI/Onion/website/docs/07-apps/01-included-in-onion/ota-update.md

 ## Usage

 Onion OTA update is available in [Package Manager](package-manager).
-It will work only with Wifi / Miyoo Mini Plus.
+It will work only with Wifi/Miyoo Mini Plus.

 Once installed run it from Apps section.